oliveroliver/ffsc-generator/readme.md

 # FFSC (Flat Flexible Soldered Connector) Generator

-This is a simple Python script designed to generate FFSC designs - soldered, flexible PCB interconnects as seen [here].
+This is a simple Python script designed to generate FFSC designs - soldered, flexible PCB interconnects as seen [here] [and here].

 * Fully configurable
 * Supports bendy connections with multiple segments